whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 The result type is always `float` for consistency and simplicity.
 (According to our benchmarks, performance gain from using `integer` or `bigint` for the result type, where applicable, is pretty much nonexistent anyway.)

-Note that _internal_ calculations are optimized for specific input argument types anyway.
+Note that *internal* calculations are optimized for specific input argument types anyway.
 For instance, `int8` vs `int8` vectors should be quite noticeably faster than `float` by `double` vectors containing the same data, both because integer multiplication is less expensive, and because `int8` would utilize 6x less memory.

 So as a rule of thumb, use the narrowest possible type, that yields both better RAM use and better performance.

 When one of the arguments is either NULL, or not a numeric vector (that can very well happen with JSON), or when both arguments are vectors of different sizes, `DOT()` returns 0.

-### `FVEC()` function
+### `FVEC()` Function

 ```
 FVEC(const1 [, const2, ...])